IRS First-Time Penalty Abatement (FTA) and Relief

 TurboTax Tip:

-If you’re hit with an IRS penalty for filing your tax return late or not paying the tax you owe in a timely fashion, the IRS can waive the penalty if you have a good reason for not fulfilling your tax obligations.
+If you’re hit with an IRS penalty for filing your tax return late, the IRS can waive the penalty if you have a good reason for not fulfilling your filing obligations.

-Examples of sufficient reasons for failing to file or pay on time include:
+Examples of sufficient reasons for failing to file on time include:

 - death or serious illness of an immediate family member

-- fires, natural disasters, or civil disturbances that prevent you from file a return or making a tax payment (e.g., your tax records are destroyed)
+- fires, natural disasters, or civil disturbances that prevent you from filing a return (for example, your tax records are destroyed)

 - inability to determine the amount of tax due for reasons beyond your control

-Other reasons may suffice if you can show that you exercised ordinary care and prudence but were still unable to file or pay on time.
+Other reasons may suffice if you can show that you exercised ordinary care and prudence but were still unable to file on time.

 - reliance on a tax professional